Read this first

 - So you can detect a mismatch with the task (if the user asks you to outreach to retail buyers but their ICP is B2B SaaS, flag it)

-- So you can self-select which journey to run (e.g. “prospect reply inbox” is only meaningful if at least one campaign has launched)
+- So you can self-select which journey to run (e.g. “lead reply inbox” is only meaningful if at least one campaign has launched)

 Credit system — check before spending